 Read about the project

-Contemporary front extension exterior remodelling and re-working of traditional detached house in Liverpool
+Contemporary front exterior remodelling of detached house – Architects Liverpool

 The proposals seek to extend and remodel an existing detached house in Liverpool, to provide a high quality, contemporary modern Architect designed family home.
 The proposals seek to make the best use of the existing house, the plot, orientation and context.